-At Securis, we focus on protecting patient information, passwords and other sensitive data left in older devices.
+At Securis, we focus on protecting patient information, passwords, and other sensitive data left in older devices.

-We tout the thorough shredding and destruction of these devices because it is a simple and effective way to prevent information getting into the wrong hands.
+We tout the thorough shredding and destruction of these devices because it is a simple and effective way to prevent information from getting into the wrong hands.
 And, in the cases of healthcare facilities and hospitals, it helps you adhere to local and federal regulatory requirements protecting patient information and E-PHI.